modularity/logicapps-labs/samples/ai-loan-agent-sample/README.md

 - Managed identity authentication is configured automatically - no passwords needed

 **Microsoft 365 Connection Issues**:
-- All connections initially show "Unauthenticated" - this is normal
-- **V2 connections require TWO authentication layers**:
-  - **Layer 1 (OAuth)**: Authorize each connection through Azure Portal (Step 5.1)
-  - **Layer 2 (RBAC)**: Grant Contributor role using `grant-connection-permissions.ps1` (Step 5.2)
+- Connections are authorized automatically when you open the workflow in VS Code designer and deploy
-- Ensure you're using a Microsoft 365 account with proper licenses
+- Ensure you're using a Microsoft 365 account with proper licenses (Forms, Teams, Outlook)
-- **Missing Layer 2 permissions cause**: "BadRequest" on webhook subscription or "Value cannot be null (Parameter 'scheme')" errors
+- If connections fail during deployment, re-open the workflow designer and complete the authorization flow
+- The VS Code Azure Logic Apps extension handles all OAuth and RBAC configuration automatically

 **Workflow Deployment Fails**:
 - Verify `local.settings.json` contains correct values from deployment
-- Ensure all connections are authorized (Layer 1) AND have permissions granted (Layer 2)
+- Ensure connections are authorized in VS Code designer before deployment
-- Check VS Code Azure Logic Apps extension is properly connected
+- Check VS Code Azure Logic Apps extension is properly connected to Azure
-- Verify connection runtime URLs are configured in `local.settings.json`
+- Verify you have appropriate permissions in the Azure subscription

 **Workflow Parameter Not Found Errors**:
 - **Symptom**: "The workflow parameter 'FormFieldId_XXX' is not found" errors at runtime